Miami QB Ryan Tannehill traded to Titans for draft picks

 Miami traded Tannehill on Friday to the Tennessee Titans in a deal that also involved draft picks.
 The Dolphins sent their sixth-round pick this year to the Titans for a fourth-round choice in 2020 and a seventh-round pick in April.

 Tannehill’s sports agency tweeted that as part of the trade, he signed a one-year deal with the Titans.
-He’s expected to replace Blaine Gabbert as the backup to Marcus Mariota.
+He will replace Blaine Gabbert as the backup to Marcus Mariota.
+General manager Jon Robinson said Friday that Gabbert will be released.

 Tannehill turns 31 in July, and his departure from Miami had been expected.
 He became the starting quarterback as a rookie in 2012 and has still never taken a postseason snap.

 His contract was to balloon to $18.7 million in base salary this year, and he would have counted $26.6 million against the salary cap.
+The Dolphins are picking up $5 million of his $7 million salary, but will save $8 million on the cap this year and $25 million on the cap in 2020.
+This season Tannehill will count $18.4 against the Miami cap, but he will not count anything against the 2020 cap.

+Tannehill tweeted: “To the @Titans fans, I couldn’t be more excited to get to work!
+Always hear such great things about Nashville and cant wait to be a part of what the organization is building…let’s go!!! #TitanUp”

 The Dolphins are seeking their quarterback of the future under new coach Brian Flores.
 They have the 13th choice in the April draft, and might devote their first-round pick to a QB for only the second time since 1984.